The Cat Came Back: Theme

 When he played Ta-rah-dah-boom-da-rah, an' de cat dropped dead.

-Even then the cat's ghost came back.
+Even then, the cat's ghost came back.

-The first commercial recording of the song was ca. 1894 for the Columbia Phonograph Company, Washington D.C., performed by Charles Marsh.
+The first commercial recording of the song was c.
+1894 for the Columbia Phonograph Company, Washington, D.C., performed by Charles Marsh.
 "The Cat Came Back" was later recorded by Fiddlin' John Carson (OKeh catalog #40119) in April 1924.
-Other early recordings include one by Dock Philipine "Fiddlin' Doc" Roberts ("And The Cat Came Back The Very Next Day", Gennett 3235), on November 13, 1925.
+Other early recordings include one by Dock Philipine "Fiddlin' Doc" Roberts ("And the Cat Came Back the Very Next Day", Gennett 3235), on November 13, 1925.

 The original sheet music described the song as "A Comic Negro Absurdity" on the back page and provided an additional eight verses as well as a final chorus.
 A 1900 London edition of the sheet music described it as "A Nigger Absurdity" on the cover sheet.